-The acceptability of the mechanical characteristics of the blade are confirmed when the measured percentage value is not lower than % for foil and % for épée.
+The acceptability of the mechanical characteristics of the blade is confirmed when the measured percentage value is not lower than 15% for foil and 6% for épée.

 7. Results of tests and examinations

 For each of the tests and examinations detailed in point 6 the results must comply with the following table.